-- 4.2.1 Sub-minimum requirements and Discounting principle under Statement 300 are applicable to this statement. - 4.2.2 The demographic representation of black people as defined in the Regulations of the Employment Equity Act and the Commission on Employment Equity report are not applicable to the QSE Scorecard. - 4.2.3 Where applicable, the following criteria must be fulfilled in order for the Measured Entity to receive points on the Skills Development scorecard: - 4.2.4 Workplace Skills Plan, an Annual Training Report and Pivotal Report which are SETA approved; and - 4.2.5 Implementation of Priority Skills programme generally, and more specifically for black people. - 4.2.6 The learning programme matrix under Code series 300 is applicable to this statement. - 4.2.7 The learning programme matrix that explains the method of measurement of the criteria under the skills development scorecard must be in accordance with Code series 300.
+- 6.2.
+Key Measurement Principles and Sub-minimum Requirements - 6.2.1.
+Sub-minimum requirements and Discounting principle under Statement AICT300 are applicable to this Statement. - 6.2.2.
+The demographic representation of Black people as defined in the Regulations of the Employment Equity Act and the Commission on Employment Equity report are not applicable to the QSE Scorecard. - 6.2.3.
+Where applicable, the following criteria must be fulfilled in order for the Measured Entity to receive points on the Skills Development Scorecard. - 6.2.4.
+Workplace Skills Plan, an Annual Training Report and Pivotal Report which are SETA approved; and - 6.2.5.
+Implementation of Priority Skills programme generally, and more specifically for Black people. - 6.2.6.
+The Learning Programme Matrix under The Amended Code Series AICT300 is applicable to this Statement. - 6.2.7.
+The Learning Programme Matrix that explains the method of measurement of the criteria under the Skills Development Scorecard must be in accordance with Amended ICT Code Series AICT300.